 One or more Facilities at a single site with an aggregate peak Demand greater than or equal to 75 MW behind one or more common Points of Interconnection (POIs) or Service Delivery Points.

+Large Electronic Load (LEL)

+A Large Load in which 50% or greater of the Demand at the site consists of power electronic based load, specifically computational load, such as data centers and cryptocurrency mining facilities.

 2.2 ACRONYMS AND ABBREVIATIONS

+LEL Large Electronic Load